 Director of Insights at Friends of Europe

-Pascal Lamy is a French politician and author.
+Pascal is a French politician and author.
 As a Member of the French Socialist party, he was Chief of Staff for the President of the European Commission, Jacques Delors.
 Afterwards, he returned to Brussels to become the European Trade Commissioner and then served for two consecutive terms as General Director of the World Trade Organisation (WTO).
-In a 2014 poll cast by the British magazine Prospect, he was named as one of the top 50 of the world’s leading thinkers.
+In a 2014 poll cast by the British magazine Prospect, he was named as one of the world’s top 50 leading thinkers.

 Alberto is an academic, author and activist.
 He’s currently Jean Monnet Professor of EU Law at HEC Paris and Global Professor of Law at New York University School of Law.
 Due to his commitment to bridge the gap between academic research and policy action, Alberto pioneered innovative forms of civic engagement and campaigning in the EU transnational space via his civic start up The Good Lobby and his campaigns contributed to democratizing the EU.
 His last book, ‘Lobbying for Change: Find Your Voice to Create a Better Society’ provides a timely analysis and guide to levelling the democratic playing field by empowering ordinary citizens to speak up and inform policy decisions at local, national and international level.
 A Harvard graduate, he’s a regular contributor to Le Monde, Bloomberg, Politico Europe, Forbes, and Il Sole 24 Ore, and his scholarly and public interest work has been featured in The Economist, The New York Times, the Financial Times as well Science and Nature.
 The World Economic Forum nominated him Young Global Leader in 2015.